VuePress EcosystemVuePress Ecosystem

 @vuepress/plugin-shiki

-This plugin will enable syntax highlighting for markdown code fence with Shiki.
+This plugin enables syntax highlighting for markdown code fence with Shiki.

 Tips

-Shiki is the syntax highlighter being used by VSCode.
-It has higher fidelity, but it could be slower than Prism.js, especially when you have a lot of code blocks.
+Shiki is the syntax highlighter used by VSCode.
+It provides higher fidelity highlighting but may be slower than Prism.js, especially when processing many code blocks.

 Usage